2 ½ cups Flour

 While the galette is baking, prepare a nice glaze to finish it.
 Combine jelly, white wine and fresh thyme leaves in a skillet over medium heat.
 Dissolve the jelly and cook until the alcohol is burned off and the texture is like a thin syrup.

-When the galette is finished, brush the apples with the warm glaze for a glossy, aromatic finish.
+When the galette is finished, brush the fruit with the warm glaze for a glossy, aromatic finish.

 Serve warm with vanilla bean whipped cream, lemon-zested crème fraîche, or ice cream.
 The galette is also awesome at room temperature if you can wait that long.